-The GFM is a meta-model developed to serve as the general conceptual model for features and feature properties in the context of geographic information.
-A feature type is identified by a set of typical characteristics (property type) such as attributes, association, or operations as well as by possible constraints.
-Each attribute, association or operation is identified on its own by properties and constraints.
-Conformity to the GFM is assured by instantiating the general feature type as feature classes specific to the application domain.
+The GFM is a meta-model developed as a general framework for features and their properties in the context of geographic information.
+Feature types specific to an application domain are defined as instances of the general feature metaclass with their own sets of typical characteristics (property types and constraints) such as attributes, associations, or operations.